davidlidebrandt/milestone-project-2/README.md

 The game requires the use of memory and speed as well as handling the stress of the time on the timer running out.
 Changing the levels really makes a difference in the difficulty of the game.

+* As a user I want to be able to see my previous highest scores.

+There is a high scores modal which shows the five highest scores obtained from the current web browser.

+* As a user I want to see how well my scores compare to other users.

+There is a leader board modal that displays the five highest scores obtained by users who has submitted their score and user name.

 ## Deployment